LuanQBarbosa/code-optimization-project/README.md

 In this part, given the code implemented [above](https://github.com/LuanQBarbosa/code-optimization-project#introduction), we have made some optimizations in order to allow it to have a better cache memory usage, and therefore a better performance.

 ### Loop Interchange
-As we have learned on class, when a processor accesses something from the memory for the first time, it will bring an entire block of data from memory to cache, and then an access to something on that block can be done by on the cache, which is faster.
-When implementing the algorithm we have used to access a matrix element:
+As we have learned on class, when a processor accesses something from memory for the first time, it will bring an entire block of data to cache, and then an access to something on that block can be done by on the cache, which is faster.
+When implementing the algorithm we have used the following syntax to access a matrix element:
 ```C++
 matrix[j][i]
 ```

 Which makes a poor use of cache memory.
-Since in each iteration of the inner loop we are incrementing J and in C++ array elements in the same row are stored consecutively in memory, an access to a row for the first time is likely to cause a cache miss, but the next elements can be accessed on the cache.
-However, by incrementing the row number at every inner loop iteration, it is likely to cause a cache miss and therefore decreasing performance.
-In order to fix this, we have changed the code to increment the column acessed in the inner loop, and the row in the outer loop, this has been done in each loop of the algorithm:
+Because at each iteration of the inner loop we are incrementing J, and since in C++ array elements in the same row are stored consecutively in memory, an access to a row for the first time is likely to cause a cache miss, but on the other side we can access the other elements from that row without having a cache miss.
+However, by incrementing the row number at every inner loop iteration, it is likely to cause a cache miss due to the next row not being on cache, and even worse, when finishing the inner loop the next element of the first row is likely to have been removed from cache due to limited storage capacity which will cause a cache miss and therefore decreasing performance.
+In order to fix this, we have changed the code to increment the column acessed in the inner loop, and the row in the outer loop in order to reduce the number of cache misses, this has been done in each loop of the algorithm:
 ```C++
 for ( int i = 0; i < nVertices; i++ ) {
     for ( int j = 0; j < nVertices; j++ ) {